MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 Consider a website that needs to store customer information.
 As part of the customer registration, data about a customer and their address need to stored.
 A customer without an address will cause problems for the shipping when orders are made.

-In this exercise you will use a transaction to ensure that when a row is inserted into the **Customer** and **Address** tables, a row is also added to the **CustomerAddress** table.
+In this exercise you'll use a transaction to ensure that when a row is inserted into the **Customer** and **Address** tables, a row is also added to the **CustomerAddress** table.
 If one insert fails, then all will fail.

 1. Start Azure Data Studio.
 1. From the Servers pane, double-click the **AdventureWorks** connection.
 A green dot will appear when the connection is successful.